 Procurements carried out under a dynamic market must also meet the minimum contract value threshold for each type of contract.

-As with all framework providers, CCS will need to consider the best style of agreement to meet the requirements of each market.
-This includes assessing:
+As with all framework providers, CCS considers the best style of agreement to meet the requirements of each market.
+Therefore, a dynamic market is used if it is assessed as suitable for that market.
+This include assessing:

-It may be preferable to use a framework style of agreement, for example, in situations where the pool of suppliers is relatively fixed, or if the agreement is likely to require the option to award without further competition.
+For example, it may be preferable to use a framework style of agreement in situations where the pool of suppliers is relatively fixed, or if the agreement is likely to require the option to award without further competition.

-We will continue to decide what style of agreement to use based on which will provide the most optimal value to you as a buyer, whether by providing maximum financial savings or giving you the greatest flexibility and access to innovation.
+We will continue to decide what style of agreement to use based on which will provide the best value to you as a buyer.
+We consider maximising financial savings, flexibility and access to innovation.

 Other articles related to the Procurement Act 2023